MarcHines/Google-Interview-Prep/README.md

 # Google-Interview-Prep
-Running through some Google Glassdoor problems to prep for upcoming interview!
+These were all problems I solved in preperation for an interview I had with Google.